ContainerSolutions/registry-tooling/README.md

 ## Minikube

 If you're using minikube, note that you can also use the Docker daemon in the VM to access the registry.
-Rather than using the tool to install a certificate with `-c` just do:
+Rather than using the script to install a certificate you can just do:

 ```
 $ eval $(minkube docker-env)